manasvimishra11/CropGuard/README.md

 ## Building Machine Learning Models for Image Classification
 In this we have built trained and tested three different models, one for each plant variety (tomato , bell pepper and potato).
 This model building process involved splitting the dataset into training and test data.
+Perfoming data augmentation on the dataset being used to improve the accuracy of the model.
+We have utilized a Convolutional Neural Network model which is specialised for working with images and image classifications

+##Integrating Machine Learning And Frontend along with LangChain

+##Deployment of the WebApp